davidan1981/rails-identity/README.md

 ## Create Session

-A proper way to create a session is to use username and password.
+A proper way to create a session is to use username and password:

-    http --auth foo@example.com:supersecret POST /sessions
+    $ http POST localhost:3000/sessions username=foo@example.com password=supersecret

     HTTP/1.1 201 Created
     {